weaviate/weaviate-io/developers/weaviate/starter-guides/which-weaviate.md

 ## Use cases

-Here are some configuration options for different use cases.
+Here are some recommendations for different use cases.

 ### Quick evaluation